 Maybe you’d prefer the colors to be more vivid, or perhaps they’d look better if they appeared slightly more muted.

-It has a huge variety of “one-tap” filters that are very easy to use, as well as individual adjustment tools that allow you to fine tune color and exposure.
+VSCO is one of the best photo filter apps for iPhone.
+It has a huge variety of “one-tap” filters that are very easy to use, as well as individual adjustment tools that allow you to fine-tune color and exposure.

 I usually start by going through the filters carefully until I find one that enhances the colors and mood of the image.
 Filters that make the colors more vivid will add vibrancy and excitement.